 Define web form properties for portals

-To view existing Web forms or to create new Web forms, go to Portals > Web Forms.
+To view existing Web forms or to create new web forms, open the Portal Management app and go to Portals > Web Forms.

 A Web Form must be associated with a webpage for a given website for the form to be viewable within the site.

-When creating or editing a webpage, a Web Form can be specified in the lookup field provided on the Web Page form.
+When creating or editing a webpage from the the Portal Management app, a Web Form can be specified in the lookup field provided on the New Web Page form.

 Web form attributes